-ORDINARY HIGH WATER MARK - The line on the shore, running parallel to the main stem of the river, established by the fluctuations of water and indicated by physical characteristics such as a clear, natural line impressed on the immediate bank, shelving, changes in the character of soil, destruction of terrestrial vegetation, the presence of litter and debris, or other appropriate means that consider the characteristics of the surrounding areas.
+ORDINARY HIGH WATER MARK - The line on the shore, running parallel to the main stem of the river a river or stream, established by the fluctuations of water and indicated by physical characteristics such as a clear, natural line impressed on the immediate bank, shelving, changes in the character of soil, destruction of terrestrial vegetation, the presence of litter and debris, or other appropriate means that consider the characteristics of the surrounding areas.
 Where the ordinary high water mark is not easily discernable, the ordinary high water mark may be determined by the NH Department of Environmental Services (NH DES).

-OVERSTORY - Vegetation ranging from fifteen (15) feet to the top of the forest canopy.
+OVERSTORY - Vegetation ranging from fifteen (15) feet in height to the top of the forest canopy.

-OWNER - An individual, firm, association, syndicate, partnership or corporation having sufficient proprietary interest to seek development of land.
+OWNER - An individual, firm, association, syndicate, partnership or corporation having sufficient proprietary interest to seek development of land legal title to land or other real property.

 PARKING SPACE - A space within or outside of a building, exclusive of driveways, meeting the minimal requirements of this chapter, used to temporarily park a motor vehicle and having access to a public street or driveway.
+(See "Structured Parking" and "Surface Parking.")

-PERENNIAL STREAM - A stream or brook that, under normal circumstances, runs all year long.
+PERENNIAL STREAM - A stream or brook that, under normal circumstances, runs all year long (in contrast to an intermittent stream which runs only part of the year and an ephemeral stream which runs only after significant rain events).

-PERFORMANCE GUARANTY - Any security acceptable by the town as a guaranty that improvements required as part of an application for development are satisfactorily completed.
+PERFORMANCE GUARANTY - Any security acceptable by the town to the Town as a guaranty that improvements required as part of an application for development are will be satisfactorily completed.